khyatiiisingh/Breast-cancer-classification/README.md

 Random forest :Accuracy = 96.49%

-How to Run the Code
+How to Run the Code:

-Run the Jupyter Notebook: Open the Jupyter Notebook BREAST CANCER CLASSIFICATION.ipynb:
+Run the Jupyter Notebook: Open the Jupyter Notebook BREAST CANCER CLASSIFICATION.ipynb